Estimation of Cell-to-Cell Variation and State of Health for Battery Modules with Parallel-Connected Cells: INTRODUCTION

 At the cell level, a key degradation monitoring task is the state of health (SoH) estimation \cite{Noura}.
 SoH can be characterized by either capacity fading or resistance growth \cite{Berecibar,CalRegulation}.
 This paper focuses on capacity fading.
 Existing cell-level SoH (C-SoH) estimation approaches can be categorized into model-based and data-driven methods \cite{Noura,Berecibar,Yao}.
 As a promising middle ground between these two categories, incremental capacity analysis (ICA) and differential voltage analysis (DVA) embed degradation physics into data-driven frameworks through physically interpretable incremental capacity (IC) and differential voltage (DV) features, without requiring complex mechanistic models \cite{Weng1,Weng2,Weng3,Wang,Zhou1,Dubarry,Krupp,Stephens}.

-For module-level degradation monitoring, the battery modules comprised of parallel-connected cells are of particular interest as their degradation monitoring faces two primary challenges, compared with the cell level: (i) the inevitable cell-to-cell variations (CtCVs) within battery modules \cite{Baumann}, and (ii) the lack of cell-level measurements \cite{PlettBook}.
+At the module level, the battery modules composed of parallel-connected cells are the focus of this paper, as their degradation monitoring faces two primary challenges, compared with the cell level: (i) the inevitable cell-to-cell variations (CtCVs) within battery modules \cite{Baumann}, and (ii) the lack of cell-level measurements \cite{PlettBook}.
 CtCVs can manifest in many forms, including inhomogeneities in cell-level internal impedances, contact resistances, capacities, temperatures, SoH, state of charge (SoC), and other electrochemical or physical properties \cite{Gong, Baumann}.
 Among these inhomogeneities, this paper focuses specifically on the CtCV in C-SoH values.
 CtCVs are critical at the module level because they govern internal current sharing, thermal imbalance, and uneven aging among parallel-connected cells, directly impacting the module’s usable capacity, safety margins, and lifetime \cite{Liu2019,Kim2023}.
 As a result, module-level degradation monitoring must estimate both the module-level SoH (M-SoH) and the CtCV, relying solely on the limited information contained in module-level measurements.

-Most existing studies in the literature focus on understanding the root causes \cite{Beck}, effects \cite{Liu2019, Kim2023, Weng4}, and evolution of CtCVs \cite{Gong,Baumann,Lu2024,Wildfeuer,Brand,Fernández,Song,Song2}, whereas very few have addressed the challenge of the CtCV estimation using only module-level measurements.
+Most existing studies in the literature focus on understanding the root causes \cite{Beck}, effects \cite{Liu2019, Kim2023, Weng4}, and evolution \cite{Gong,Baumann,Lu2024,Wildfeuer,Brand,Fernández,Song,Song2} of CtCVs, whereas very few have addressed the challenge of the CtCV estimation using only module-level measurements.
 For their effects, CtCVs lead to nonuniform current and temperature distributions among cells within battery modules, thereby distorting the correlation between module-level signals and the true degradation status of modules \cite{Liu2019, Kim2023, Weng4}.

 The evolution of CtCVs as battery modules age remains debated.
 Some studies report divergence driven by nonuniform thermal fields, contact and interconnect resistances, and heterogeneous operating conditions \cite{Gong,Baumann,Lu2024,Wildfeuer}, whereas others suggest convergence due to a self-balancing effect in which healthier cells carry more load, age faster, and gradually drift toward the module average \cite{Brand,Fernández,Song,Song2}.
 However, the rate of convergence remains poorly characterized in the literature and can be potentially slow.
 For example, cells with initially identical C-SoH at 100\% can diverge initially due to CtCVs in other cell-level properties and still differ by 5\% in C-SoH when the M-SoH drops to 65\% \cite{Song2}.
 Hence, module-level degradation monitoring should continue to assume the presence of CtCVs.